 Well, with Salesforce, and I’ve worked with a lot of different CRMs, so I don’t get any, like if one of our clients gets on Salesforce, we don’t get a dime.

 We don’t get a referral commission or anything like that.
 So I don’t have skin in the game to say this CRM or that CRM.
 We exclusively work with Salesforce though.
 And what I’ll say is generally, applies regardless of what CRM, but I kind of come at it from the Salesforce angle, the sales and marketing automation, it really comes down to mapping your process.

-Generally when you get a new lead, you would want to follow up with that lead and depending on where they are in the process, whether there’s basically an education process about who you are as a firm and what your value proposition is.
+And generally when you get a new lead, you would want to follow up with that lead and depending on where they are in the process, whether there’s basically an education process about who you are as a firm and what your value proposition is.

-As you work through that, if there’s ever a point where they say, “Hey, we want to put this on pause,” having a nurture campaign that you can put them on and having some clear stages, a lot of our clients will do for their leads, they’ll have something like new, working, nurturing, or qualified.
+And as you work through that, if there’s ever a point where they say, “Hey, we want to put this on pause,” having a nurture campaign that you can put them on and having some clear stages, a lot of our clients will do for their leads, they’ll have something like new, working, nurturing, or qualified.
 And if they get put into that nurturing stage, then they get some automation.

 Another one, because especially when you’re working with perspective clients that have a high value is not like you’re selling them a $20 toy.

 Your services could be worth thousands or tens of thousands or more than that every year and so being able to trigger tasks for whoever is the relationship manager that is working with that person to have follow up, whether that’s emails, whether handwritten emails, I’m not talking about automating an email, or a reminder to do a call.